jdcloudcom/en/documentation/Developer-Tools/CodePipeline/Pricing/Billing-Overview.md

 # Billing Overview

-CodePipeline Service itself is free while only rescources used by it is charged: such as Cloud Storage, Container Registry and other relevant resources.
+The CodePipeline service is currently free of charge and only the below resources used will be charged: Cloud Storage, Container Registry and related resources.
+Specific billing methods will be introduced to you after the free use.